Fast and Accurate End-to-End Span-based Semantic Role Labeling as Word-based Graph Parsing: Model

+In SDGP, the prediction of edge is treated as a binary 0/1 classification task, where 1 means that there exists an edge between the given word pair and 0 otherwise.
+Here, for each edge $i \rightarrow j$ \footnote{For convenience, we abbreviate the edge $i \rightarrow j$ as $(i,j)$ in the remaining part of the paper.} , we need to compute the logit score $\mathrm{logit}_{ij}$.
+Then we can get the probability of existence of each edge $Q_{ij}$ by applying the Sigmoid function.
+During inference, the edges that have $Q_{ij} > 0.5$ will be retained.

+To facilitate computation and modeling, the first-order model of \citet{dozat-2018-simpler} makes a strong assumption that edges are mutually independent and thus it only considers the information between the current two words when computing logits.
+However, in our case, the edges in the resulting graph usually have a strong correlation.
+For example, in our \emph{BE} schema, a ``\texttt{B-$*$}'' edge usually calls for a ``\texttt{E-$*$}'' edge, and vice-versa, to form a complete argument.
+So, in this work, we extend first-order to second-order by adding three types of sub-trees, as shown in Figure \ref{fig:second-order-stru}.
+And we compute the logit by mean field variational inference (MFVI) following \citet{tukewei-2019-2osdp}.

-Following \citet{dozat-2018-simpler}, we use two MLPs to get representation vectors of a word as a head or a modifier respectively, and then use BiAffine and Sigmoid to compute edge scores and probabilities.
+The logit comes from two parts.
+The first part is the first-order score $\mathrm{s}(i,j)$.
+We use two MLPs to get representation vectors of a word as a head or a modifier respectively, and then use a BiAffine to compute edges' first-order scores as follows: